jamesbriggs/pico-build/README.md

              cgi-bin/
 ```

-By using sudo or root, pico-build can be used to secure your web server.
+By running pico-build using sudo or root, pico-build can be used to secure your web server file ownership and permissions.

 ## Usage